manifoldxyz/reserved-ownership-accounts/README.md

 ### Account Registry and Account Implementation Coupling

 Since Account Instances are deployed as [ERC-1167](https://eips.ethereum.org/EIPS/eip-1167) proxies, the account implementation address affects the addresses of accounts deployed from a given Account Registry.
-Requiring that registry instances be linked to a a single, immutable account implementation ensures consistency between a user's salt and linked address on a given Account Registry Instance.
+Requiring that registry instances be linked to a single, immutable account implementation ensures consistency between a user's salt and linked address on a given Account Registry Instance.

 This also allows services to gain the the trust of users by deploying their registries with a reference to a trusted account implementation address.